lillypiri/30apps30days/README.md

 ### Day 20: Light goes on, Light goes off.
 - Used states to turn a light on and off.

 ### Day 21: Hogwarts Letter.
 - Used `setInterval` and states to type out words one letter at a time.
 - Prompt gets user name.

 ### Day 22: Markdown Input & Output
 - Used [remarkable npm package](https://www.npmjs.com/package/remarkable) to render Markdown.
 - Used [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to style it.

 ### Day 23: Clover 🍀
 - Used basic states
 - GIMP to create gif.

+### Day 24: React Riot entry: The Definitely Ending Story.
+- Spent the weekend working on [The Definitely Ending Story](https://reactriot.herokuapp.com/) for React Riot hackathon.
+- Our team created a point-n-click puzzle story book using React and original watercolour paintings.

+### Day 25: Blush
+- Used CSS to animate layers of an image.